ezsystems/commerce-documentation/docs/guide/one_page_forms/implement_custom_one_page_form.md

 This example shows how to implement a form for ordering the product catalog in a printed form.

 The user inputs their email address and confirms that they want to order the catalog.
-This sends as email to the shop administrator.
+An email is then sent to the shop administrator.

 ## Step 1: Build the form components